shom-fr/woom/docs/start.rst

 Tasks with :file:`tasks.cfg`
 ----------------------------

+This file helps you configure tasks:

+* Their content with the environment name (declared in the :file:`hosts.cfg`  file), the run directory, the shell command line(s) to be executed and the exit signals to trap.
+* Their submission arguments with using a scheduler, like the queue and the resources.

+See the :mod:`configobj` :ref:`specifications <cfgspecs.tasks>` for this configuration.

-Four tasks with arbitrary names are specified in the file.
+In the following example, four tasks with arbitrary names are specified in the configuration file.
 The command lines use jinja patterns such as ``{{ data_dir }}``, which are filled with entries from both the ``[params]`` section of the :file:`workflow.cfg` file and the default entries provided by the workflow (:ref:`inputs_dict`).
 Some of the tasks here use a ``prepost`` environment which must be declared in the :file:`hosts.cfg` configuration file.